Last Updated: July 5, 2020

-Are you suffering from PPP fatigue?
+With PPP guidance seeming to change on a weekly basis, you may be suffering from PPP fatigue.
 If you need assistance with the PPP forgiveness process and scenario modeling, we’re here to help.
-Contact us today at 301.231.6200 or visit the COVID-19 Advisory page on our website for more information.
+Contact us today at 240.364.2580 or visit the COVID-19 Advisory page on our website for more information.

 Aronson LLC is not, by means of this publication, rendering professional advice or services, and you should not take any action based on this information without first seeking professional advice tailored to your specific needs and circumstances.

-PPP borrowers with a bi-weekly (or more frequent) payroll schedule may elect to align the start of their eight-week covered period with the first day of their first pay period following their loan disbursement date.
-This alternative eight-week period applies only to forgivable payroll costs and not to forgivable non-payroll costs.
+PPP borrowers with a bi-weekly (or more frequent) payroll schedule may elect to align the start of their forgiveness covered period with the first day of their first pay period following their loan disbursement date.
+This alternative forgiveness covered period applies only to forgivable payroll costs and not to forgivable non-payroll costs.

 Whereas PPP loan eligibility is tied to headcount, the forgiveness provisions (i.e., the headcount reduction rule) are expressed in terms of FTEs.

-Based on the wording of prior guidance, some had speculated that the 75% rule could result in no (i.e. $0) PPP loan forgiveness, if less than 75% of a borrower’s loan proceeds were used to pay forgivable payroll costs during the eight-week period.
+Based on the wording of prior guidance, some had speculated that this rule could result in no (i.e. $0) PPP loan forgiveness, if less than the specified percentage of a borrower’s loan proceeds were used to pay forgivable payroll costs during the forgiveness period.
 With the release of Form 3508 and its instructions, it is clear this will not be the case.

 Borrowers must retain this and other PPP-related documentation for six years after the date the loan is forgiven or repaid in full and must also allow authorized SBA representatives to access such files upon request.